jkyros/runbooks/alerts/machine-config-operator/MachineConfigControllerPausedPoolKubeletCA.md

 If a pool is paused, it was paused by an administrator; pools do not pause themselves automatically.

+>NOTE: there are some operators (like SR-IOV) that may briefly pause a pool to
+>do some work, but they will not leave the pool paused long-term.

 For the commands below, replace `$MCP_NAME` with the name of your pool.

 You can see the pool's paused status by looking at the `spec.paused` field for